Python List clear() Method: Remove All Items from a List

 • Returns None because it modifies the list directly.

-Using list clear() is especially handy for developers handling dynamic lists, temporary buffers, or shared data structures across multiple functions.
+Using Python list clear() method is especially handy for developers handling dynamic lists, temporary buffers, or shared data structures across multiple functions.

-The following examples demonstrate how the Python clear() method works with various types of lists.
+The following examples demonstrate how Python list clear() method works with various types of lists.
 Each example includes the expected output and a clear explanation to make it easy to understand and apply.

 Example 1: Clearing a List of Numbers